 Create A Chi-Filled Study Area

-Just as she’ll sleep best in a room that’s dedicated to resting, a study space of her own with a good-sized desk, bookshelves, writing materials and so on will encourage her to focus on her schoolwork when it’s time.
+Just as your child will sleep best in a room that’s dedicated to resting, a study space of their own with a good-sized desk, bookshelves, writing materials and so on will encourage them to focus on her schoolwork when it’s time.

 Other ways to bring good Feng Shui to the study area include:

-- A small mirror on the wall above the desk that reflects activity behind him. \He’ll focus more on his work rather than wondering what’s happening behind his back!
+• A small mirror on the wall above the desk that reflects activity behind your child.
+They will focus more on work rather than wondering what’s happening behind their back.

 For best results, reduce stress and anxiety by placing your child’s study and active play areas away from the bedroom if at all possible.
 If his desk and study area must be located in his bedroom, use your best organizing skills to create a space that can be truly shut down at night when it’s time for rest.